Optimizing User Onboarding and Activation: Effective Guide for Product-led Companies

 Companies are spending more time aligning tools than aligning teams.
 And it shows.

-• Sales has no clue which high-value accounts are stuck in onboarding
+• Sales has no clue which high-value accounts are stuck in the onboarding process.

-This is what we call the Disconnected Stack Problem—and it’s a silent killer of activation.
+This is what we call the Data Silo Problem - and it’s a silent killer of activation.
 The result?
 Slow experiments.
 Irrelevant messaging.
 Missed revenue.

 The GrowthOS Way: One Platform to Activate Them All